Cal Raleigh Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.
+- The Rangers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Rangers' 3.68 team ERA ranks fifth across all league pitching staffs.
+- The Rangers' 3.66 team ERA ranks fourth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the third-fewest home runs in baseball (52 total, 0.9 per game).
+- The Rangers allow the second-fewest home runs in baseball (52 total, 0.9 per game).

+- Eovaldi (7-2) takes the mound for the Rangers in his 12th start of the season.
+He's put together a 2.42 ERA in 74 1/3 innings pitched, with 70 strikeouts.

-- In his most recent outing on Friday against the Baltimore Orioles, the righty threw seven innings, allowing one earned run while surrendering four hits.
+- His most recent appearance was on Monday against the Detroit Tigers, when the right-hander went five scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.